-Zack Ahmed received a Bachelor of Environmental Studies [Honors] with a Specialization in Practice with the International Development, Minor Degree in Public Policy and Administration, and a Diploma in Environmental Assessment, all from the University of Waterloo.
-Zack’s academic interest lies in understanding the intersections between globalization, regionalism, governance, human security, migration, and climate change.
-His undergraduate education has provided him with unique and interdisciplinary knowledge and a comprehensive understanding of development issues through a multidimensional approach.
-It was through the opportunity of Capstone International Placement in Tanzania that he has gained practical, first-hand knowledge about the challenges, but more importantly, the potential for locally developed solutions to build resilience.
+Zack Ahmed has earned a Bachelor of Environmental Studies (Honors) with a specialization in Practice in International Development, a minor degree in Public Policy and Administration, and a Diploma in Environmental Assessment, all from the University of Waterloo.
+He has a strong interest in understanding the global governance of contemporary challenges such as human security, migration, food security, and climate change.
+His education has provided him with interdisciplinary knowledge and a multidimensional approach to development issues.
+Zack’s experience working in the private, public, and non-profit sectors has given him practical, firsthand knowledge of the diverse global challenges and the potential for locally developed solutions to build resilience.